History of LDN

 Dr. Weyrich notes that most of the reports here are considered anecdotal; however, given the low cost (less than $40/month) and extremely low side effect profile, a therapeutic trial may be in order.

-Since Low Dose Naltrexone is ususally prescribed at less than 10% the strength indicated by standard-label guidelines, side effects are similarly expected to be mild, and less than 10% as problematic as when naltrexone is prescribed full strength.
+Since Low Dose Naltrexone is usually prescribed at less than 10% the strength indicated by standard-label guidelines, side effects are similarly expected to be mild, and less than 10% as problematic as when naltrexone is prescribed full strength.
 The most common side effect is vivid dreams, which can be controlled by appropriate dosing strategies.

 The main caveats include [Elsegood2022, pp 217 ff]